foxhound87/mobx-react-form/docs/bindings/custom.md

   }
 }
 ```

+> You can access the `field` and also the `form` instance in input to bindings template.

 > `$try()` is a small helper function which takes unlimited arguments in input, it returns the first defined.